austin020269/Election-Analysis/README.md

 ## Summary
-The analysis of the election shows:
+The analysis of the election gave the following results.

 Total Votes: 369,711